emdorgan/portfolio/README.md

 * spacing between non-featured projects could be improved to be more consistent.
 * Make my name and title show up on the dropdown menu in small screen mode
 * Change the id selector of the featured project to make it more flexible and easier to edit.
+* Stop the nav bar from resizing vertically and stacking elements on top of each other.

 # Screenshots